Aftermath of the Eighty Years' War: Dutch society and the Golden Age

 The social stratification in the territories that would coalesce into the Dutch Republic changed radically during the war.
 In the chaotic early decades of the revolt, there were numerous opportunities for social and political advancement by people from lower classes, especially if they managed to become accomplished merchants.
 By 1650, social mobility had been severely reduced again, as a new class of merchant aristocracy, known as the regenten, had been formed that almost entirely closed itself off from lower social groups, with a few exceptions.
 Especially in the province of Holland, these typically urban patricians had managed to take over the positions of power that the old nobility once wielded.
 The situation in the eastern Netherlands was quite different: the traditional rural nobility still had a more powerful position than the urban regenten.

 The territories of Brabant (Staats-Brabant), Flanders (Staats-Vlaanderen), Upper Guelders (Staats-Opper-Gelre), and the Duchy of Limburg and the Lands of Overmaze (Staats-Overmaas) conquered in the last decades of the war were not granted an equal status to the Seven Provinces in the north, but ruled directly by the States-General as Generality Lands.
-Catholics, who formed the majority in these lands, were tolerated and permitted to practice their religion in private, all Catholic churches and cloisters were confiscated, it was illegal to hold Catholic religious services in public, and most public offices were reserved for Calvinists.
+Catholics, who formed the majority in these lands, were tolerated and permitted to practice their religion in private, but all Catholic churches and cloisters were confiscated, it was illegal to hold Catholic religious services in public, and most public offices were reserved for Calvinists.
 The general population of Staats-Brabant was agricultural and poor, but there were large differences between classes, with rich Brabanders often having families living above the Great Rivers and participating in trade and the Dutch East Indies Company (VOC), even before the war was over.
 The unequal political status of the Generality Lands, and the legal discrimination against Catholics, would continue for the rest of the Ancien Régime.